RupertAvery/DiffusionToolkit/README.md

 * Select and recursively scan a set of folders for PNG and JPG+TXT images
 * Parse the metadata (prompt & parameters) into a database
+* Supports A1111 and NovelAI PNGInfo formats
+* Supports aesthetic score and hypernetwork search
 * Searched based on prompts and parameters (see [Advanced Searching](#advanced-searching))

 Think [Lexica.art](https://lexica.art/), but with more powerul search, on your local images.